 Sell trades are 99¢ too.
 So, if you sell half a share of Apple at $140 per share, you’ll get $70 – $0.99 = $69.01.

 Is Stockpile a good choice?

-Stockpile is great choice to give as a gift or as a starting place for investing in stocks.
+A stockpile is an excellent choice to give as a gift or a starting place for investing in stocks.
 Many families (including my own) cannot afford the upfront costs of traditional stocks.
-It’s also a great choice to teach your children about money, both saving and investing.
-If you are an adult considering for yourself, I would recommend this as a great way to learn about stocks and start small until you are able to invest in larger amounts.
+It’s also a great choice to teach your children about saving and investing money.
+If you are an adult considering for yourself, I would recommend this as a great way to learn about stocks and start small until you can invest in more significant amounts.